bsc-loca/SafeDM/tb/README.md

 # Test-bench

 This folder contains all the files needed to execute a test bench for the SafeDM module.
+We have employed QuestaSim 10.7c to perform the simulations.
 The file `apb_SafeDM_tb.vhd` is the top VHDL design.
 In this file the top of SafeDM is instantiated and all its inputs are simulated.

 In the `input_sim.vhd` file, a component that randomly generates the inputs for SafeDM (instructions and registers) is defined.
 The input_sim module also have two inputs for synchronizing the simulated registers and instructions as if both cores where executing the same.